viannaingrid/viannaingrid/README.md

 🔭 I’m currently working on Starbem

-🌱 I’m currently learning JavaScript, ReactJS
+🌱 I’m currently learning on a BootCamp for BackEnd in Java at DIO and Santander

 <div>